exgalcos/exgalcos.github.io/publications.md

 Park, H. and Park, J.   A robust false discovery rate controlling procedure using empirical likelihood with a fast algorithm. _Accepted in Journal of Statistical Computation and Simulation_.

-### _In Preparation_

-*Park, H. and Park, J.  Estimation of normal mean vector under unknown and unequal variances.

-Park, A. and Vexler, A.  Empirical likelihood via quadratic loss function.

-Park, J.,  Park, D. and Spouge, J.   False discovery rate and application to HIV data with BLOSSUM62.

 ### 2022